 Processes and reports were built around these segmentation data sets in order to leverage them inside the business.
 To this day, actions and decisions continue to be made based on what these functional data segments tell us.

-The bad news is the market has disruptors whom have entered into mix and do not follow these rules.
+The bad news is the market has disruptors who have entered into the mix and do not follow these rules.
 Some of the biggest competitors leverage the modernized compute power and tools required to make decisions at a truly human level, across not only their marketing messages, but also their supply chain and customer touch.
-All three must operate together to solve the real problem, acquiring and retaining humans as customers, and interacting with them when and where the human individual wants.
+All three must operate together to solve the real problem: acquiring and retaining humans as customers, and interacting with them when and where those humans want.

-From finding the human, thru wooing, to converting, and continually engaging the human in your brand, retail has gotten complicated.
+From finding the human, to wooing, converting, and continually engaging the human in your brand, retail has gotten complicated.
 Yesterday’s technology and processes no longer work and make it very difficult for you to compete in the long haul.

 We challenge you to go beyond the current thinking.
-Challenge the status quo, and what and where individual data is more important than segmented data.
+Challenge the status quo, and assess what and when individual data is more important than segmented data.
 Others are taking on the challenge.
 Are you?